 In addition to the prerequisites specified below, all 300-level courses have as a prerequisite SOC 100 or a 200-level sociology course, or consent.
 In addition to the prerequisites specified below, all 400-level courses require SOC 300 or consent.
-All prerequisite courses require a minimum grade of C (not C-).
+All prerequisite courses require a minimum grade of C (not C-), unless otherwise specified.

 Basic analytic skills widely used in quantitative analysis of social science data, including descriptive statistics, rates and probability, comparison of groups, introduction to causal relationships, and application of these techniques to real life examples.
 A-F only.

 Introduces undergraduate students to the major political, social, economic, cultural, technological, and historical dimensions of globalization.
 Special attention will be paid to globalization process that have impacted Hawai‘i and the Asia-Pacific region.
 A-F only.
-(Cross-listed as POLS 160 and SOCS 180)
+(Cross-listed as POLS 160) FGB

 Race and ethnic relations in world perspective; social, economic, and political problems associated with perception, existence, and accommodation of these groups within the wider society.
 (Cross-listed as ES 214)